 Parts Person

-Parts Person is an applied certificate program.
-Your studies will focus on providing customer service at the parts counter, dispensing parts to a dealership's service department and selling related products and whole goods.
+The Parts Person applied certificate offers flexible, self-paced online courses designed to fit your schedule.
+The program focuses on developing the skills needed to excel in customer service at the parts counter, efficiently providing parts to a dealership's service department, and selling related products and whole goods.

 Career and salary information